saugatkhadka/csy1018-assign1/README.md

 Throughout the process of coding up this portfolio page, my design did not change very much.
 Card UI and box shadow was an unexpected addition to the whole portfolio.
 The first design was a pretty plain but good structure to help facilitate the design process later on and get a good picture of what the webpage should look like.
 I had a good idea of how I wanted my page to look.
 Really slimmed down and very basic with pleasing aesthetics.
 So I decided to choose clean white and greyish theme for the whole page and dark image for the navigation pane.

 Though, it is recommended that websites be done mobile first, I made the desktop version first and scaled everything down to fit all screen sizes down to _**iPhone 4**_.
-During the period of the assignment, I went through various portfolios and many designs on the internet. [codepen](https://codepen.io/) and [fresh website design](https://www.freshdesignweb.com/) are two places I mostly visited to get ideas for my designs.
+During the period of the assignment, I went through various portfolios and many designs on the internet.
+[Codepen](https://codepen.io/) and [Fresh Website Design](https://www.freshdesignweb.com/) are two places I mostly visited to get ideas for my designs.
 Most of the design made there, were made with the use of Javascript frameworks and bootstrap.
 Creating similar designs in pure CSS was a fun and informative experience.
 I had to go through some tutorials to get a good grasp of box model and positioning.
 In the end, I made very little sketches and wireframes than I expected.
 The ones I made are listed below.

 Sketches